jen-mckaig/slack_app/README.md

 4. AWS S3 bucket (~$3 a month)

 Move through these steps to set up your app:
-- [ ] Sign into Notion & copy this [template] (https://jenmckaig.notion.site/jenmckaig/Data-Team-Tickets-976d4a8a3ec64449a3ee4f69d4e8bc1e)
+- [ ] Sign into Notion & copy this [template](https://jenmckaig.notion.site/jenmckaig/Data-Team-Tickets-976d4a8a3ec64449a3ee4f69d4e8bc1e)

 TO DO:
- - Test configs
+ - Test config
  - Test connections